LukeDowell/flash-chords/README.md

 I also found out that my voicing validator is bad and that some combos don't work, like E major.
 Added a test case, and I will add several more as well.
 Just kidding I clearly need this app to be done, I was just wrong on what notes were in E major.
 The work is validated!

+**1/16/2022**

+Whew super long day / late night, took a lot longer than I would have liked to get the pipeline working and pushing to DO.
+The buildpack for native spring boot app is 25 minutes which seems insane, I posted in the paketo slack asking some questions to see if I can cache anything to speed that up.

+I brought in MUI and am going to start putting together the practice page MVP with the chord prompt and staff.
+Maybe after that we finally hop over to Spring and start putting together some statistic / user features.